alevecchio/ATmega32-Arduino/README.md

 ATmega32-Arduino
 ================

-ATmega32 for Arduino IDE v1.0.5
+ATmega32 tested on Arduino IDE v1.5.5

 ********************************
  Installing ATmega32
 ********************************
 0. Close the Arduino IDE (all instances).
-1. Copy the Mega32 folder to the Sketchbook \hardware folder.
+1. Copy the mega32 folder to the Sketchbook \hardware folder.
 If one does not exist create it.
 2. Start the Arduino IDE.
+3. Select ATmega32 as your Board
-3. Select any ATmega32-1mhz or ATmega32-8mhz board from the Tools->Board menu.
+4. Select Clock 1MHz (Internal), 2MHz (Internal), 4MHz (Internal) or 8MHz (Internal) or 16MHz (External Cristal) from the Tools->Clock menu.
-6. Now, you can compile any standard project.
+5. Now, you can compile any standard project.

 ********************************
 Pin Numbers